borisdayma/docs/docs/pytorch.md

 ### Options

 By default the hook only logs gradients.
-If you want to log historgrams of parameter values as well, you can specify `wandb.hook_torch(model, log="all")`.
+If you want to log histograms of parameter values as well, you can specify `wandb.hook_torch(model, log="all")`.
 Valid options for the log argument are: "gradients", "parameters", "all", or None.

 ## Images

-You can pass pytorch tensors with image data into `wandb.Image` and torchvision utils will be used to log them automatically.
+You can pass PyTorch tensors with image data into `wandb.Image` and torchvision utils will be used to log them automatically.